St Cadoc's Church, Cheriton

-The Church of St Cadoc, sometimes referred to as "The Cathedral of Gower", is a Grade I listed building is an Anglican church located in the hamlet of Cheriton on the north side of the Gower Peninsula, Wales, UK.
+The Church of St Cadoc, sometimes referred to as "The Cathedral of Gower", is a Grade I listed building and an Anglican church located in the hamlet of Cheriton on the north side of the Gower Peninsula, Wales, United Kingdom.

 The present church was built in the 13th century and is believed to have replaced an earlier church within the manor of Landimore.
 Restoration was carried out on two occasions in the 19th century and again in 1934.
 The font may have been salvaged from the earlier church which was abandoned because of the encroaching sea.

 The original church

 The first church in the district is supposed to have been built by the family of Payn de Turberville, who granted it to the Knights Hospitallers of St John at Slebech in about 1165.
 The exact site of the earlier church is uncertain.
 The name "Cheriton" derives from "church town", but this name is thought to have been given in recognition of the new church.